The Original Mickey Mouse Club Show

 With: Annette, Darlene, Doreen, Lonnie, Tommy, Roy

-This featured Virginia Lee in the title role.
-Bob Amsberry was the on-camera storyteller, Don the handsome Prince, Roy the Fairy Godfather, the three older girls were wicked step-sisters, the three younger girls a singing trio.
+This skit featured guest Virginia Lee in the title role.
+Bob Amsberry was the storyteller, Don the handsome Prince, Roy the Fairy Godfather.
+The three older girls were wicked step-sisters, the younger ones a singing trio.
+The first half was really a standalone number making a play on the flood of cheap consumer goods then entering the US from Japan (how times have changed).
+The second half was the Cinderella skit, with just spoken narration by the storyteller.

 Pirate Show

 The ferocious Captain Cubby commands this jolly crew.
-Doreen also took part in this, though she's since changed sides to anti-piracy.
+Doreen also took part in this though she later changed sides to anti-piracy at Warner Brothers.
 Weak skit has pirate mice looking for treasure in a spooky cave.
-Voice-overs by Mellomen.
+Voice-overs for the pirates were provided by the Mellomen.
+Bob Amsberry had a brief scene at the end as the ghoulish inhabitant of the cave.

 Blind Date